haskell-distributed/distributed-process/documentation.md

 {% endhighlight %}

-Once we've spawned some processes, they can communicate with one another using the messaging primitives provided by [distributed-processes][distributed-processes], which are well documented in the haddocks.
+Once we've spawned some processes, they can communicate with one another using the messaging primitives provided by [distributed-process][distributed-process], which are well documented in the haddocks.

 ### What is Serializable